 1 cup shredded cheddar or pepper jack

-Cut potatoes in half lengthwise, then brush with olive oil and salt all over.
+Cut potatoes in half lengthwise, then brush with olive oil and salt.

 Remove from oven, allow to cool slightly, and mash up potato flesh with a fork.